PinFlow Back to app

 How we use your data

-We use the information we collect solely to operate PinFlow: authenticating your account, scheduling your pins, and publishing them to Pinterest on your behalf.
+We use the information we collect solely to operate PinFlow: authenticating your account, scheduling your content, and publishing it to the social platforms you connect.
 That's it.

-Data obtained through Pinterest's API is used exclusively for the purpose you authorized — publishing pins.
-We do not use Pinterest data for advertising, profiling, or any purpose beyond delivering the scheduling service you signed up for.
+Data obtained through connected platform APIs is used exclusively for the purpose you authorized — publishing and managing scheduled content.
+We do not use that data for advertising, profiling, or any purpose beyond delivering the scheduling service you signed up for.

 What we don't do with your data

 We don't sell your data.
-We don't share it with third parties (other than Pinterest itself, when publishing your pins).
+We don't share it with third parties (other than the connected social platforms themselves, when publishing your content).
 We don't use it for ad targeting — ours or anyone else's.
 We don't track you across other websites.
 There are no analytics pixels or third-party scripts watching what you do in the app.
-Pinterest data obtained through the API is never used to target advertising or for any purpose prohibited by Pinterest's Developer Guidelines.
+Data obtained through connected platform APIs is never used to target advertising or for any purpose prohibited by those platforms' developer policies.

-You can revoke PinFlow's access to your Pinterest account at any time by going to Pinterest → Settings → Security → Connected Apps and removing PinFlow from the list.
-Once revoked, we can no longer publish pins on your behalf.
+You can revoke PinFlow's access to any connected platform at any time through that platform's connected-app settings.
+Once revoked, we can no longer publish on your behalf for that account.

 Your content

 Everything you upload to PinFlow belongs to you.
-We store images and pin details on our server solely to publish them on the schedule you set.
+We store media files and post details on our server solely to publish them on the schedule you set.
 We don't claim ownership over your content and we don't use it for any other purpose.

-If you delete a pin from PinFlow before it's been published, it's removed from our system.
-If a pin has already been published to Pinterest, deleting it from PinFlow won't remove it from Pinterest — you'd need to do that directly in your Pinterest account.
+If you delete scheduled content from PinFlow before it's been published, it's removed from our system.
+If content has already been published to a social platform, deleting it from PinFlow won't necessarily remove it from that platform — you'd need to manage that directly in the connected account unless we explicitly support remote deletion.

 How long we keep your data

 Your account data is retained until you request deletion.
-We do not keep Pinterest API data longer than necessary to deliver the service.
-Once a pin is published or deleted, the associated scheduling data is no longer actively used.
+We do not keep connected-platform API data longer than necessary to deliver the service.
+Once content is published or deleted, the associated scheduling data is no longer actively used.

 To delete your account and all associated data, email us at contact@pinflow.agency with the subject line "Account Deletion Request."
 We will process your request and confirm deletion within 30 days, and typically within 48 hours.